openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/bgp_graceful_restart_test/README.md

 *   Validate received capabilities at DUT and ATE reflect support for graceful restart.
 *   For IPv4 and IPv6 routes:
     *   (Restarting speaker) Advertise prefixes between the ATE ports, through the DUT.
-Trigger DUT session restart by disconnecting TCP session between DUT and ATE (this may be achieved by using an ACL), determine that packets are:
+Trigger DUT session restart by killing the BGP process in the DUT,
+        *   Please use the `gNOI.killProcessRequest_Signal_Term` as per [gNOI_proto](https://github.com/openconfig/gnoi/blob/main/system/system.proto#L326)
+           *   Please kill the right process to restart BGP.
+For Juniper it is the `RPD` process.
+For Arista this is the `BGP` process.
+Similar processes need to be included for Cisco and Nokia.
+        *   Once the process is killied, verify that the packets are:
            *   Forwarded between ATE port-1 and DUT port-1 for the duration of the specified stale routes time.
            *   Dropped after the stale routes timer has expired.
            *   Forwarded again between ATE port-1 and DUT port-1 after the session is re-established.
-    *   (Receiving speaker) Advertise prefixes between the ATE ports, through the DUT.
-Trigger session restart by disconnecting the BGP session from ATE port-2.
+    *   (Receiving speaker) Advertise prefixes between the ATE ports through the DUT.
+Send Graceful restart trigger from ATE port-2.
         *   Ensure that prefixes are propagated to ATE port-2 during the restart.
         *   Ensure that traffic can be forwarded between ATE port-1 and ATE